kouroshHakha/circuit-fewshot-code/README.md

 ```

 **OpAmp biased pmos**.
 The file size is ~217MB.
 It will get automatically downloaded if it doesn't exist.
+Alternatively you can download it from [here](https://drive.google.com/file/d/102h9nueJt9zBMkwWw_WcJmkQRw9rz7Xa/view?usp=share_link)
 The first call to the dataset will process and prepare the raw files which will take <15 minutes.

 ```python